This post may contain affiliate links. Please see my disclosure policy for details.

 I stayed in a cute little family-owned property called Maison D’hotes.
 It was a little hideaway by the coast and had access to a private beach area called Sanda Beach.

-Plus, it was right next to the Mirissa’s palm tree island in the first picture above!
+Plus, it was right next to Mirissa’s palm tree island in the first picture above!

-The family are so sweet and are willing to help you with any travel advice you may need.
+The family is so sweet and is willing to help you with any travel advice you may need.

 Dewmimi Roti Shop